Austin to New Orleans drive time is around nine hours straight, but why would you want to go direct when there are so many cool stop offs on the way?

 You can definitely pack quite a bit in a few days though.
 Make sure to visit the Mardi Gras Museum, City Park, chill on the waterfront and ride those street cars too.
 They’re the best way to get around.

 Also, make sure you leave room in your suitcase to pick up some of the best New Orleans souvenirs too.

 Frenchman Street is where you’ll find the best jazz in the evenings, but of course, no trip to New Orleans is complete without a little perusal down Bourbon Street.
 Just stay away from those Tropical Isles and Hand Grenade drinks, or you’ll end up riding a rodeo bull in a bar (like I did).

-Check out my video for more
+Check out my video on New Orleans for more info!

-Austin to New Orleans
+Austin to New Orleans drive

 I loved Austin, I loved New Orleans, and I loved travelling in between the two.
-If you have any questions about making this road trip, just let me know in the comments box below.
-Always happy to help!
+If you have any questions about making this Austin to New Orleans road trip, just let me know in the comments box below.